 While 46 cm is pretty standard for the low end of a baby and toddler helmet, many babies have heads smaller than 46 cm.
 Those little ones would need a smaller helmet like the Giro Scamp which starts at 45 cm.

 Far too often we see pictures of babies “swimming” in their helmets.
 A helmet should be secure and snug.
 While 1 cm may not seem like a lot, that’s a huge difference on a baby’s head.
 Just make sure to measure your baby’s head before you buy any helmet.
+Check out our Kids Bike Helmet Sizes and Fit Guide for help on ensuring a proper fit.
 If your baby’s head circumference is 46 cm or greater, the Specialized Mio is solid choice.

 Coverage Best for Smaller Toddlers